Nashville-Davidson, Tennessee Therapists

 Divorce Rate in Nashville

-A couple of the reasons for this are the fact that the marriage rate in Nashville is higher than most other places in the South.
+A couple of the reasons for this are that the marriage rate in Nashville is higher than in most other places in the South.
 Also, a lot of young couples move to the city to follow their dreams only to get divorced a few years later.

 Mental Health Resources in Nashville

 Tennessee has improved its mental health resources over the last decade.
-Currently, the state is able to treat close to 30,000 people with mental health disorders every year.
+Currently, the state can treat close to 30,000 people with mental health disorders every year.
 Treatment is offered at 168 locations.

 As far as substance abuse is concerned, the state is making strides in this department as well.
 Almost 20,000 addicts received treatment in Tennessee last year, with over 300 recovery programs available.